Charin1/nexus-health-ai/README.md

 #### 3. Test the Policy Agent (Port 8001)

-Asks a specific question about the PDF document.
+Asks a specific question that requires the agent to first identify the correct document and then find the answer within it.

 ## Status
 This project is still in its early stages.
 Expect breaking changes.